mmaorc/codezen/README.md

 * This provides the LLM with the entire codebase, so it can do things that require a more holistic view of your project.

 Current limitations:
-* Only works for small codebases- currently it sends the entire codebase on each request. 😆
+* Only works for small codebases- currently it sends the entire codebase on each request (except the ignored files). 😆
 * It can't change files autonomously, it only offers a solution.
 * It uses gitignore file to know which files to ignore, so you must run this in a git repo and you can't currently ignore files that don't appear there.